BeeMou-Analyze/Assignment/README.md

 ---
 ![Stores With Least Contribution to Revenue 2014_2015](https://github.com/user-attachments/assets/ef4f889a-c572-40fe-908b-d051decfc464)

-**5. Relative Revenue Contribution By Store and Markets Number;** Insights from the data showed that while absolute revenue contribution YOY is most from North East, in terms of the relative/average contribution by number of stores North Central with just 2 markets and 8 stores contributed 8.9% to revenue in both years which is equivelent to N3.5m per/day in each store.
-While North Central with 8 and 39 markets and stores respectively contributes 25% to the total revenue and each store in the North East does relatively N2.1 million per day.
-This is butress By *Chart XII, XIII and XIV* below and *chart VII, VIII, IX* above that shows that over time average units sold per day by stores/markets/regions has been highest in North Central and least in North East.
+**5. Relative Revenue Contribution By Store and Markets Number;** Insights from the data showed that while absolute revenue contribution YOY is most from North East, in terms of the relative/average contribution by the number of stores North Central with just 2 markets and 8 stores contributed 8.9% to revenue in both years which is equivalent to N3.5m per/day in each store.

-*Chart XII*
+While North Central with 8 and 39 markets and stores respectively contributes 25% to the total revenue and each store does relatively N2.1 million per day.
+This is buttressed by *Charts XII, XIII and XIV* below and *Charts VII, VIII, and IX* above which show that over time average units sold per day by stores/markets/regions have been highest in North Central and least in North East.

 ---
 ![Percentage Revenue Contribution By Store](https://github.com/user-attachments/assets/f5df35e5-5ccc-45eb-b948-f90c89da2e34)